pivotal-cf/docs-on-demand-service-broker/README.md

 To help with this we have two scripts to localise, and then revert these diagram files:
 * `./scripts/mmd-localise` will prepend each mermaid file with an underscore
 * `./scripts/mmd-globalise` will remove the first underscore from each mermaid file

+# General proccess for working in this repo

+## New releases

+1. Commit new feature work to master.

+2. To create a new release, create a new branch from master, for example, `0.19.x`.

+## Fixes and enhancements on master

+1. Apply fixes and enhancement to master.

+2. Cherry-pick the fixes and enhancements to relevant branches.

+## Fixes on branch only

+1. If the fix or enhancement is only relevant to a particular branch, then apply the change directly on the branch.